microsoft/botbuilder-dotnet/doc/BUILD 2019 BOM/AdaptiveDialogAndPromptWrappers.md

     - ~~C# has float prompt added while TS does not have this.~~
 - - [ ] Alignment on Bot + Run method.
 C# needs DialogManager [Tom]
 - - [ ] Close on support for Switch...Case..Default step.
 Exists in C# but not in TS.
 [Tom and Steve]
-- - [ ] Move dialog internal state to a dialog_internal or dialogInternal scope and not have this under 'dialog' scope.
-Deferred to post //BUILD.
 - - [ ] make sure card recognizer is part of adaptive on C# side.
+[Tom]
+- - [ ] LG and common expression language integration on TS.
+[Steve]
 - - [ ] Functional parity across C# and TS for planned set of steps, rules, interruption handling and prompt wrappers
     - - [ ] Class level consistency
     - - [ ] Property, Methods and method signatures are consistent
     - - [ ] Functionally consistent
 - - [ ] [Documentation](#Documentation)
 - - [ ] [Samples](#Samples)

+Deferred to post //BUILD
+- - [ ] Move dialog internal state to a dialog_internal or dialogInternal scope and not have this under 'dialog' scope.
+- - [ ] LG integration per Adaptive dialog via outputGeneration.
+Model this similar to recognizer.

 ### Recognizers